suit-wg/manifest-spec/draft-ietf-suit-manifest-02.md

 # Background {#background}

 Distributing firmware updates to diverse devices with diverse trust anchors in a coordinated system presents unique challenges.
 Devices have a broad set of constraints, requiring different metadata to make appropriate decisions.
 There may be many actors in production IoT systems, each of whom has some authority.
 Distributing firmware in such a multi-party environment presents additional challenges.
 Each party requires a different subset of data.
 Some data may not be accessible to all parties.
 Multiple signatures may be required from parties with different authorities.
-This topic is covered in more depth in {{Architecture}}.
+This topic is covered in more depth in {{I-D.ietf-suit-architecture}}.

 ## Landscape